StevenSteel7/labelFlow/README.md

-Okay, here is a template for your README.md file, incorporating the installation instructions for labelFlow, including the critical PyTorch prerequisite.

-Remember to:

-Replace placeholders like [Your License Name] and add more details about the features if you wish.

-Ensure the GitHub URLs in the pyproject.toml file are correct.

-Add a LICENSE file to your repository.

 # labelFlow

 A comprehensive desktop application built with PyQt5 for image annotation, featuring manual and AI-assisted tools (SAM, YOLO), support for various image formats (including multi-slice scientific formats), project management, and dataset utilities.